mcraiha/avaloniaui.net/wwwroot/docs/controls/textbox.md

 	</StackPanel>
 </Window>
 ```
-produces following output with **Windows 10** when text is type to input
+produces the following output in **Windows 10** when text is input
 ![Password TextBox](images/textbox_password.png)

 ## TextBox with watermark

-With Avalonia and WPF text suggestion that textbox shows is called watermark, but e.g. HTML5 calls it *placeholder*
+Avalonia can show a "watermark" in a `TextBox`, which is a piece of text that is displayed when the `TextBox` is empty (in HTML5 this is called a *placeholder*)

 ```xml
 <Window xmlns="https://github.com/avaloniaui"